Student bus pass guide

 - Check if you could make a cheaper journey on any local trams, metro trains or river services (and apply this guide's advice to score savings however you get around town).

-- If you're a student aged 18 or under (child genius?) you can probably already get discounted travel – get the deets from operators in your area.
+- If you're a student aged 18 or under you can probably already get discounted travel – get the details from operators in your area.

 How much does a student bus pass cost?